Enough Said movie review

 This isn’t the sort of movie that you necessarily need to see on a big screen, but check out Enough Said before someone spoils it for you.
 I think just about anyone will dig it and I’m giving it a 9.5 out of 10.

-Posted on October 7, 2013, in movie reviews and tagged Ben Falcone, Catherine Keener, Enough Said, James Gandolfini, Julia Louis-Dreyfus, movie reviews, Nicole Holofcener, Toni Collette.
+Posted on October 7, 2013, in movie review and tagged Ben Falcone, Catherine Keener, Enough Said, James Gandolfini, Julia Louis-Dreyfus, movie review, Nicole Holofcener, Toni Collette.
 Bookmark the permalink.
 2 Comments.